 The handbill condemned by the newspaper?

-The School of the Bible, sponsored by the Jundiai congregation, offering theology courses (as an evangelistic outreach).
+It was posted by the School of the Bible, sponsored by the Jundiai congregation, offering basic theology courses (as an evangelistic outreach).
 With a telephone number in large letters.

 With that negative exposure, the School of the Bible never had so many people call asking about the course, and it turned out with a record enrollment.